Featured List

 Volume indicators like the VO or Distribution/accumulation work perfectly well to identify starting and ending trend points as well as weakening and strengths zones.

-• Moving Averages: when the price is moving in a continuous direction at the time volume is increasing, a scalper could seek a trend trading entry when there is price action near the MA lines.
+• Moving Averages: when the price of a cryptocurrency is moving in a continuous direction at the time crypto trading volume is increasing, a scalper could seek a trend trading entry when there is price action near the MA lines.
 Conversely, when the volume is decreasing and MA lines cross, could be a signal of a reversal move of the price action.

 • Stochastic Oscillators: similar to MACD, stochastic is a momentum indicator that aims for overbought and oversold levels.
-Stochastic would be excellent for spotting divergence in a trending move.
+Stochastic would be excellent for spotting divergence in a trending move and when price and volume don’t match.
 When the price is going in a certain direction accompanied by volume but stochastic begins to aim in the contrary direction, a scalper might be in front of a divergence signal.

 Integrating Volume with Other Technical Indicators